-CPM are eligible to serve for only one term in their respective offices1.
-Procedures for appointment of a Chairman and Vice-Chairmen of CPM are to follow those for Chairmen and Vice-Chairmen as found in Resolution ITU-R 15.
+A1.3 The work of the CPM is directed by a Chairman in consultation and coordination with the Vice-Chairmen.
+The Chairman and Vice-Chairmen of the CPM are appointed by the RA and are eligible to serve for only one term in their respective offices.
+Procedures for appointment of a Chairman and Vice-Chairmen of CPM are to follow those for Chairmen and Vice-Chairmen as found in Resolution ITU-R 15 (see also Resolution 208 (Dubai, 2018) of the Plenipotentiary Conference).

-4 The Chairman or CPM may appoint Chapter Rapporteurs to assist in guiding the development of the text that will form the basis of the CPM Report, and to help with the consolidation of texts from the responsible groups into a cohesive draft CPM Report.
+A1.4 The first session of the CPM appoints Chapter Rapporteurs to assist in guiding the development of the text that will form the basis of the CPM Report, and to help with the consolidation of texts from the responsible groups into a cohesive draft CPM Report.
+If a Chapter Rapporteur is not in a position to continue his/her duties, a new one should be appointed by the CPM Steering Committee (see A1.5 below), in consultation with the BR Director.

-5 The CPM Chairman, the Vice-Chairmen and the Chapter Rapporteurs will be called the CPM Steering Committee.
+A1.5 The CPM Chairman, the Vice-Chairmen and the Chapter Rapporteurs constitute the CPM Steering Committee.

-6 The Chairman shall convene a meeting of the CPM Steering Committee together with the Chairmen of the responsible groups and the Study Group Chairmen.
-This meeting (called the CPM Management Team meeting) will consolidate the output from the responsible groups into the draft CPM Report, which will be an input document to the second session of CPM.
+A1.6 The Chairman shall convene a meeting of the CPM Steering Committee together with the Chairmen of the responsible groups and the SG Chairmen.
+This meeting (called the CPM Management Team meeting) shall consolidate the output from the responsible groups into the draft CPM Report, which will be an input document to the second session of CPM.

-7 The consolidated draft CPM Report shall be translated into the six official languages of the Union and should be distributed to Member States a minimum of three months prior to the date scheduled for the second session of CPM.
+A1.7 The consolidated draft CPM Report shall be translated into the six official languages of the Union and shall be available in electronic format a minimum of two months prior to the date scheduled for the second session of CPM.

-8 Every effort shall be made to ensure that the volume of the final CPM Report is kept to a minimum.
-To this end, responsible groups are urged to maximize the use of references to approved ITU-R Recommendations and Reports, as appropriate, in preparing CPM texts.
+A1.8 Every effort shall be made to ensure that the volume of the CPM Report is kept to a minimum.
+To this end, responsible groups are urged to maximize the use of references to approved ITU-R Recommendations and Reports, as appropriate, in preparing draft CPM texts.